 This post may contain affiliate or sponsored links.
 Please read our disclosure policy.

-Freezer meal prep with friends!
-Use this step by step guide to plan and host a freezer cooking party.
+Freezer meal prep with a group of friends!
+Use this step by step guide to plan and host a freezer meal party.

 So you might be wondering, what exactly IS a freezer meal party?